codexstanford/epilog-ts/README.md

-# containment-testing-ts
+# epilog-ts
-A TypeScript implemention of containment testing algorithms for use with epilog.js.
+A TypeScript wrapper around the epilog.js interpreter, with additional high-level functionality.

 # Running the code